tdrhq/eyepatch/README.md

 It's possible to replace an entire class (along with constructors, final methods, fields, parent classes and what not) at runtime during the test.
-The API is surprisingly straightforward, but needs the static `createClassHandlers` in order to work.
+The API is surprisingly straightforward.
 For an example see: https://github.com/tdrhq/eyepatch/blob/master/eyepatch/src/androidTest/java/com/tdrhq/eyepatch/dexmagic/ShadowClassHandlerTest.java

 ## Limitations